gdowdy3/Y2Y-Scheduling/README.md

 ## Using the Code with Your Own Input Data
 To use the code with your own input data, you just need to provide your own "Individual Preferences.csv" and "Prefilled  Shifts.csv" files.
 To do so:
-1. Using Excel, create your own "Individual Preferences.csv" and "Prefilled  Shifts.csv" files, using the provided files as examples for the required format of the data.
+1. Using Excel, create your own "Individual Preferences.csv" and "Group Volunteers.csv" files, using the provided files as examples for the required format of the data.
-   - These files must be named exactly "Individual Preferences.csv" and "Prefilled  Shifts.csv"!
+   - These files must be named exactly "Individual Preferences.csv" and "Group Volunteeers.csv"!
    - Their formatting must be exactly the same as the provided sample files!
+2. Open up the command line console.
+    - You can do this by typing `cmd` + `Enter` in the "Type here to search" bar on Windows.
-2. In JuliaBox, navigate to the Y2Y-Scheduling folder.
+3. In the console, navigate to the directory containing the .csv input files and the "ScheduleShifts.py" script.
-3. Click the **Upload** button in the top right corner of the screen.
-4. In the pop-up window, find and select the first file you want to upload, and click the **Open** button.
-5. Repeat steps 3. and 4. for the second file.
-6. Click the blue **Upload** buttons next to each file.
-7. Overwrite any pre-existing files of the same.
-8. Run the code, as in step 4. of the previous section.
+    - You can do this by navigating to the directory in Windows explorer, copying the path from the bar at the top of the screen, and then entering `cd <paste the path here>` in the console.
+4. Enter `python ScheduleShifts.py` in the console.
+This will run the code.